|Upcoming live steam locomotive models

+Welcome to Antique Steam.
 My name is Graham Jones.
 I am an independent business buying and selling live steam models - completed or partbuilt - and workshop equipment.
 I can travel to all parts of the UK Mainland to see and collect models that you have for sale.
 In addition to buying and selling live steam models I am also a passionate/obsessive collector and always very keen to buy models of high quality to add to my personal collection.
 I have been involved with steam locomotives most of my life, formerly as a steam engine driver at Aston Shed (3D) working steam hauled trains out of Birmingham New St Station over the LNWR lines followed, with the demise of steam, by several years of "boredom" driving diesels and electrics.
 I then made the not too difficult a decision to move a mile down the road from my previously very happy home at Aston Shed to Aston University.
 There I spent five most enjoyable years studying for my BA. and M.Sc., followed by a lengthy period dealing in antiques before finally returning full circle to my first love of steam locomotives - in miniature - driving, buying, collecting and selling them.
 Now, well into retirement, I have earned an excellent reputation for fair trading in all types of steam engines.

 Please read my true story

 'Heading for the coast' on my 'Crack Express' / My 'Coronation' locomotive my wife bought for me at the Little Hay Club.